coonwg1/ezscore/README.md

 ### Other compatible forehead EEG devices

 Data from another device does not require a dedicated loader when it can be expressed as symmetric left/right forehead channels.
-Create an MNE `Raw` object in volts with channel names `eegl` and `eegr`, then use the standard EzScore preprocessing and inference functions:
+Create an MNE `Raw` object in volts with channel names `eegl` and `eegr`, then use the standard ezscore preprocessing and inference functions:

 ```python
 import mne